Materials Make a Difference

 Custom-Built Gates Are a Texas Fence Specialty

-We custom build all of our gates in the field.
-Texas Fence uses a Z-frame made from a 2×4 cedar.
-Metal frames are available upon request.
+We custom build all of our commercial wooden fences with gate in the field.
+Texas Fence uses a galvanized metal frame.
 A metal frame is recommended to prevent the gate from sagging over time.
 In the Houston area, a wood fence can be expected to last around 15 years.
-Texas Fence offers staining to prolong the life of your fence.
+Texas Fence applies commercial wooden fence stain colors to prolong the life of your fence.
 Staining your fence helps protect the wood against ultraviolet rays, moisture, and graying of the pickets.
 We recommend re-staining your fence every couple of years.
 Re-staining your fence is much less expensive than replacing the fence.
-The information above is based off of our typical wooden fence.
+The information above is based off of our typical commercial wooden fence.
 There are many options available when considering having a wood fence built.
 One of our sales representatives will gladly go over your particular needs and desires to best match you with the desired design.